Menu

 Clothes for men

-Open, smart sandals for dining out or events and flip flops for everything else.
+Open, smart sandals for dining out or events, flip flops for relaxed events, closed toe shoes for business or government meetings.

 T-shirts.